-The Right Way to Clean & Clear Water
+The Road to Clean & Clear Water

 Water quality is affected by a combination of natural processes, including human activities.
 Most relate to chemical compositions underground.
 However, other factors such as biological, physical, and radiological conditions can affect water quality as well.
 During our Well & Water inspection several checks are performed to asses the quality of water: the main components of the water are checked, which involve the presence of minerals such as hardness, iron, sulphur, total dissolved solids, PH (alkalinity/acidity), tannin etc. To make sure the water does not contain harmful bacteria, a potability (bacteria) sample is collected and taken to a private lab for testing, and a lab certificate will be delivered that can be used to obtain a mortgage.